Tricia Fabbri

-Tricia Fabbri is an American basketball coach who is currently the women's basketball head coach at Quinnipiac University.
+Tricia Fabbri is an American basketball coach who is the former head coach of women's basketball at Quinnipiac University.

 Fabbri grew up in Delran Township, New Jersey and graduated from Delran High School in 1987.

 Playing career

 Fabbri played college basketball at Fairfield University, where she set a school record in points scored in a game with 35 versus Memphis University, scored 1,622 points and grabbed 1,037 rebounds en route to being named to the All-Rookie Team in 1988–89 and to the MAAC All-Conference First Team the following three seasons.
 Her team won two MAAC Championships and subsequent automatic bids to the NCAA Women's Basketball Championships in 1990 and 1991.
 She was elected to the Fairfield University Athletic Hall of Fame in 1998 and named to the MAAC 25th Anniversary Team in 2005.

 Fabbri received her bachelor's degree from Fairfield University in 1991.